 0TAsx,d,02gt=Asx,d,0gsx,dT-1gsx,dTlog(2)

 We substitute AUCsx,d for 0TAsx,d,02gt and fsx,d,0 for Asx,d,0.
-We then numerically solve for the gsx,d which satisfies this relationship using the optimize() function in R, setting a minimum of 0 and maximum of 10 for the interval.
+We then numerically solve for the gsx,d which satisfies this relationship using the optimize() function in R, setting a minimum of -10 and maximum of 10 for the interval.
+For linear regression and neural network training, the minimum for g is set to 1e-10 to avoid numerical errors in the algorithms.
 To obtain the resistance for each strain in each drug (rsx,d), gsx,d is divided by growth in the DMSO control (gsx,DMSO):

 rsx,d=gsx,dgsx,DMSO